Here’s What It’s Like in Wuhan, the City at the Center of Coronavirus

 Whether the ongoing work at the market indicates thoroughness or a misstep on the part of the local authorities is difficult to decipher in China’s notoriously opaque political system.
 President Xi Jinping issued a directive Monday to “put people’s safety and health as the top priority and take effective measures to curb the spread of the virus.”

-Still, calls for “transparency” in state media op-eds went unheeded in Wuhan, where TIME was repeatedly threatened with arrest while observing the scene from the street.
+Still, calls for “transparency” in state media op-eds went unheeded in Wuhan, where I was repeatedly threatened with arrest while observing the scene from the street.
 A police officer at the market would only confirm they were continuing “analysis.”

 Related Stories